Methods Other Than Rod & Reel

 Persons eligible to fish with a slat basket may fish with one slat basket, provided the slat basket is marked with a metal tag, obtainable from the TWRA for an annual fee of $10.00.
 Possession or use of more than one slat basket is prohibited.
 A slat basket is defined as a device used for taking nongame fish and catfish only.
 Slat baskets may have only one outside funnel opening and must be made of wood, plastic or cane slats which are placed lengthwise and so constructed that there must be a minimum of four openings in the catching area, each being at least 1½ inches wide and 6 inches long.
 Fish taken may not be sold.

 The slat basket may not be set within 100 yards of the mouth of any river, creek or slough.
 Slat basket must be checked at least every 72 hours.

-Applications for metal tags can be obtained by writing to: Administrative Services, TWRA, P.O.
-Box 40747, Nashville, TN 37204.
+Applications for metal tags can be obtained by writing to: TWRA Sales Office, P.O.
+Box 41729, Nashville, TN 37204.
 If you are applying in person and need directions to the TWRA central office, call 615-781-6500.
 You may also apply online at,

-Season open year round in all waters except:
+Season open year-round in all waters except:

 Nongame fish may be taken without limit.
 Game fish, sturgeon, and alligator gar may not be taken.
 Catfish, paddlefish, and skipjack may be harvested according to local limits.